 Nutriterra is well aligned with MIFI’s strategic initiative of delivering ingredients that foster innovation and market leadership.
 Nutriterra has a unique DHA, EPA, and ALA omega-3 profile with a mild taste profile that appeals to plant-based, health conscious, and sustainably motivated consumers.
 In addition to availability within MIFI’s food, nutritional, and pharmaceutical divisions, Nutriterra® is also relevant to their beauty and pet businesses.

-About Nuseed Nutritional and Nutriterra®
+About Nufarm Nutritional and Nutriterra®

 Further information: